 The traditional methods for international payments are far outdated.
-The repetitive creation of vendor profiles, manually entering bank wire transaction information, locked-in exchange rates, long transfer times, and zero visibility can all be avoided by using an AP automation platform with built-in capabilities for processing and paying international invoices.
+The repetitive creation of vendor profiles, manually entering bank wire transaction information, locked-in exchange rates, long transfer times, and zero visibility can all be avoided by using an international accounts payable automation platform with built-in capabilities for processing and paying invoices.
 Here are just some of the benefits a business will receive after switching to an international invoice-to-pay service:

 Easily Receive, Capture and Track Invoices Globally

 Just like domestic invoice-to-pay processing, the MineralTree platform allows users to automate the accounts payable process to receive, capture, and track multi-currency invoices.
-Leveraging the same platform used for domestic payments, users can process their domestic and international AP in a single workflow and seamlessly remit payments.
+Leveraging the same platform used for domestic payments, users can process their domestic and international accounts payable in a single workflow and seamlessly remit payments.

 Cut Out Intermediary Fees